Equinix reveals investment plans for 2019 – and there’s a lot

-The colocation giant has revealed it will be opening 12 new International Business Exchange (IBX) data centres and expanding 23 existing facilities this year – in total equating to an expected sum of US$1.73 – 1.92 billion of non-recurring capital expenditure.
+The colocation giant has revealed it will be opening 12 new International Business Exchange (IBX) data centers and expanding 23 existing facilities this year – in total equating to an expected sum of US$1.73 – 1.92 billion of non-recurring capital expenditure.

 By providing significantly more capacity in 2019, Equinix hopes to enable companies to deploy their IT infrastructure and services at the digital edge in more than 50 metros across the globe.

 - Shanghai – In February 2019, Equinix opened its fifth IBX in Shanghai.
-Located in the Pudong Free-Trade Zone, the SH6 IBX data centre is the largest Equinix facility in Shanghai and is a hub for the trading and financial services sectors.
+Located in the Pudong Free-Trade Zone, the SH6 IBX data center is the largest Equinix facility in Shanghai and is a hub for the trading and financial services sectors.

 - Tokyo – To support the growing demand for increased levels of interconnection from the cloud, network and financial services sectors, Equinix will open its eleventh and largest IBX in Tokyo, TY11.